-The Ofala Festival also called Ofala Nnewi, is an annual ceremony practiced by the indegenes of Nnewi and Onitsha in Anambra State, South-Western Nigeria.
-The term ofala (English: authority of the land) is derived from two Igbo words - ofo (English: authority) and ala (English: land).
+The Ofala Festival also called Ofala Nnewi, is an annual ceremony practised by the indigenes of Nnewi and Onitsha in Anambra State, South-Western Nigeria.
+The term ofala (English: the authority of the land) is derived from two Igbo words – ofo (English: authority) and ala (English: land).
 The festival which is described as the most important surviving traditional ceremony of Nnewi indigenes is celebrated within two days mostly in December and January in honour of the Obi (English: king).

 According to oral history, the Ofala Festival can be traced back to the 1850s.
 It is originally celebrated twice – a day after the coronation of the Obi and after his death which is called “the last Ofala”.
 Due to external factors like civilization, social and political issues, it is now celebrated annually.

 Ceremony and purpose

 The festival usually starts with twenty-one gun salute followed by all-night Ufie music and other cultural activities.
 On the second day, thousands of men and women are gathered at the palace of the Obi dressed in traditional attire.
 Prior to the gathering of the crowd, the red-cap chiefs dressed in native wears arrive at the palace independently and proceed to the Obi’s throne in order of seniority.
 The highlight of the festival is the arrival of the Obi in his royal regalia to the hailing of the crowd.